exakat/exakat-docs/Reference/Rulesets.rst

 Dump
 ++++

-This ruleset collect various names given to different structures in the code ; variables, classes, methods, constants, etc. It is mostly used internally.
+This ruleset collects various names given to different structures in the code : for example, variables, classes, methods, constants, etc. It also collects networks of data, like file inclusion or externa dependencies.

-Total : 36 analysis
+Total : 37 analysis

 * :ref:`environment-variable-usage`
 * :ref:`indentation-levels`